Richford, New York: State lands

-The large number of state-owned lands provide for excellent hiking and motorized sports activities.
+The numerous state-owned lands provide for excellent hiking and motorized sports activities.
 Many 4-wheeler and snowmobile tracks criss-cross the woodlands on both state and private land.

 Many great fishing sites are available in Richford.
-Native and stock trout thrive in the cold waters of both branches of the Owego Creek with some of the best areas in and around Richford.
-The NYSDEC annually releases over 10000 brown trout into both branches in Richford.
+Native and stock trout thrive in the cold waters of both branches of the Owego Creek, and some of the best areas are located in and near Richford.
+The NYSDEC annually releases over 10,000 brown trout into both branches in Richford.
 Additionally, 200 rainbow trout are released into the Tri-County Pond.

 Hunting is also popular within the town.
-All state lands are open to hunting and provide excellent habitats to large populations of deer, turkey, and other game animals.
+All state lands are open to hunting.
+They provide excellent habitats to large populations of deer, turkey, and other game animals.